 You should have received notice from your judgment creditor if you were part of Pfau.
 You might be able to call the AG's Offic ein Buffalo (they handled it) to see if they an say you were part of it or not.

-Regardless if you were part of Pfau, if ALP or " We Servie it for You" was involved...Read more »
+Regardless if you were part of Pfau, if ALP or " We Servie it for...Read more »

 If they have a judgment against you, they can seek to restrain bank accounts, including those that are joint.
 Banks likely will honor a restraint on a joint account.
 Then it will be up to you to proved whose money is in the account, yours or hers.
 In som eparts of the state, it is presumed the...Read more »

 You have to file a proper bill of costs with the Clerk, who will reduce it to a judgment.
 Once you get your judgment, notify the other side.
 If they do not pay, see your COunty Sheriff or hire a collection attorney.

 I live in NY and the order to show cause stays any collection efforts against me.
 It was a default judgment that was not properly served, so my lawyer is attempting to get it vacated and dismissed.
 She served the attorney with the signed order.
 Yet the notice appeared in last weeks paper!?
 What...
 Read more »